Dr Chloe Duckworth

 - Cuenod A, Duckworth CN, Mattingly DJ, ed.
 Mobile Technologies in the Ancient Sahara and Beyond.
 Cambridge: Cambridge University Press, 2017.
 In Preparation.

-- Duckworth CN, Sassin AE, ed.
+- Duckworth CN, Sassin AE.
+On colour and light.
+In: Duckworth, CN; Sassin AE, ed.
 Colour and Light in Ancient and Medieval Art.
-London: Routledge, 2017.
-In Press.
+London, UK: Taylor and Francis, 2017, pp.1-8.

 - Govantes Edwards DJ, Duckworth CN, Córdoba de la Llave R, Aparicio Sánchez L, Camacho Cruz C. El estudio del vidrio andalusí y las posibilidades de estudio en su composición química: primeros resultados y posibilidades.
 Boletín de Arqueología Medieval 2016, 18, 31-50.